inspire-eu-validation/view-service/README.md

 | TG VS <a name="ref_TG_VS"></a>   | [Technical Guidance for the implementation of INSPIRE View Services 3.11](http://inspire.jrc.ec.europa.eu/documents/Network_Services/TechnicalGuidance_ViewServices_v3.11.pdf)
 | IR NS <a name="ref_IR_NS"></a>   | [Commission Regulation (EC) No 976/2009 of 19 October 2009 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards the Network Services](http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:32009R0976&from=EN)
 | IR MD <a name="ref_IR_MD"></a>   | [COMMISSION REGULATION (EC) No 1205/2008 of 3 December 2008 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards metadata](http://eur-lex.europa.eu/LexUriServ/LexUriServ.do?uri=OJ:L:2008:326:0012:0030:EN:PDF)
+| IR IOP <a name="ref_IR_IOP"><a/> | [COMMISSION REGULATION (EU) No 1089/2010 of 23 November 2010 implementing Directive 2007/2/EC of the European Parliament and of the Council as regards interoperability of spatial data sets and services](http://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=OJ:L:2010:323:FULL&from=EN)
 | WMS <a name="ref_WMS"></a>     | [OpenGIS Web Map Service (WMS) Implementation Specification, version 1.3.0](http://portal.opengeospatial.org/files/?artifact_id=14416)

 ## TG Requirement coverage